Informfully/Challenges/README.md

     |_ …

 If you do not want to make a separate submission for the small challenge subtask, you can simply create a copy of the submissions for the large task, omitting any irrelevant IDs, by changing only the suffix (e.g., "GEN_SD_SMALL" is based on "GEN_SD_LARGE" but only includes recommendations for IDs of the small subtask).
-Please note that approach names between the small and large subtasks cannot be shared unless it is precisely the same approach (i.e., the same image recommendations).
+Please note that approach names between the small and large subtasks cannot be shared unless they are identical (i.e., the same image recommendations).
-If there are small variations between the two, you need to give the approach a new name and clearly document this.
+If there are minor variations between the two, you should assign a new name to the approach and clearly document this.

 ### Required Image Format

 The image format must be PNG, with target dimensions of 460x260 pixels (landscape orientation).
 This applies to both generated and retrieved images.
-If you generate the images with tools like ComfyUI and you edit them afterwards (e.g., for cropping), make sure the workflow **remains** embedded.
+If you generate images with tools like ComfyUI and then edit them afterwards (e.g., for cropping), ensure the workflow **remains** embedded.

 ### Complete Email Submission

-You will need to hand in your submissions by the deadline indicated below.
+You will need to submit your work by the deadline indicated below.
 Do that by sending an email to the address that shared the dataset download link with you.
 It must include (1) your group name, (2) a link to download your image submissions, and (3) links to the documented code of your workflow (e.g., a link to a GitHub repository with a notebook and/or a collection of scripts).
 (Please note that this is something separate from the Working Notes Paper.)

 ### Using Original Images

-The final evaluation will make use of the dataset shared with participants.
+The final evaluation will utilize the dataset shared with participants.
 Therefore, the original images for all articles are known.
 It is not forbidden to leverage them for creating the retrieval/generation pipeline.
 However, in our [previous study](https://ceur-ws.org/Vol-3658/paper8.pdf), we found that the original images often have a lower image fit than retrieved or generated ones.